poissonconsulting/universals/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 1 warning | 1 note

-* This is a new release.
+* checking for code which exercises the package ...
+WARNING No examples, no tests, no vignettes

-* There are no examples or tests because it only defines generics.
+There are no examples, tests or vignettes because it only defines generics.

+* checking CRAN incoming feasibility ...
+NOTE
+Maintainer: 'Joe Thorley <joe@poissonconsulting.ca>'

+New submission

+This is a new submission.